Edsger W. Dijkstra: Simplicity and elegance

+is not a dispensable luxury, but a matter of life and death".

 Writing style

-His interest with simplicity came at an early age and under his mother's guidance.
-He once said he had asked his mother whether trigonometry was a difficult topic.
-She replied that he must learn all the formulas and that further, if he required more than five lines to prove something, he was on the wrong track.

 Dijkstra was famous for his wit, eloquence, rudeness, abruptness and often cruelty to fellow professionals, and way with words, such as in his remark, "The question of whether Machines Can Think (…) is about as relevant as the question of whether Submarines Can Swim."
 His advice to a promising researcher, who asked how to select a topic for research, was the phrase: "Do only what only you can do".
 Dijkstra was also known for his vocal criticism and absence of social skills when interacting with colleagues.
 As an outspoken and critical visionary, he strongly opposed the teaching of BASIC.

 Recurring themes

 In many of his more witty essays, Dijkstra described a fictional company of which he served as chairman.
 The company was called Mathematics, Inc., a company that he imagined having commercialized the production of mathematical theorems in the same way that software companies had commercialized the production of computer programs.
 He invented a number of activities and challenges of Mathematics Inc. and documented them in several papers in the EWD series.
 The imaginary company had produced a proof of the Riemann Hypothesis but then had great difficulties collecting royalties from mathematicians who had proved results assuming the Riemann Hypothesis.
 The proof itself was a trade secret.
 Many of the company's proofs were rushed out the door and then much of the company's effort had to be spent on maintenance.
 A more successful effort was the Standard Proof for Pythagoras' Theorem, that replaced the more than 100 incompatible existing proofs.
 Dijkstra described Mathematics Inc. as "the most exciting and most miserable business ever conceived".
 EWD 443 (1974) describes his fictional company as having over 75% of the world's market share.